mawyss/scion/doc/EPIC.md

 Note that hosts behind a hidden path can send SCION path type packets towards hosts in other ASes, but that those hosts can not send a response back if they do not have the necessary authenticators.

 ### <a id="DOSSecureHiddenPaths"></a> DoS-Secure Hidden Paths
-The last and penultimate ASes on the hidden path generally allow EPIC-HP traffic, but prioritize it before any other traffic.
+The last and penultimate ASes on the hidden path allow EPIC-HP and other path types simultaneously, but prioritize traffic using the EPIC-HP path type over the SCION path type.
 This means that DOS attacks are not possible, because an adversary is limited to sending low-priority SCION path type packets.
 However, an adversary can still reach the services behind the hidden path.

 In this scenario, the hosts protected by the hidden path can set the SCION-Response flag to one, so the destination will be able to answer with (arbitrariliy many) SCION path type packets.